 Figure 1 illustrates the flow of our framework.
-In the elicitation loop - step 0 - the user writes and refines requirements in FRETISH based on the semantic explanations and simulation capabilities supported by FRET.
-Once the user is satisfied with the requirement semantics, the FRETISH requirements are translated into pure Past-Time / Future-Time Metric LTL (pmLTL/fmLTL) formulas in step 1.
-In step 2, data is used from the model under analysis, to produce an architectural mapping between requirement propositions and Simulink signals.
-In step 3, the pmLTL formulas and the architectural mapping are used to generate COCOSPEC monitors and traceability data.

-In step 4, COCOSIM [7] imports the generated COCOSPEC monitors and traceability data, along with the Simulink model under analysis.
-COCOSIM then automatically generates monitors, attaches them to the Simulink model, and produces Lustre code for the complete model (initial model and attached monitors).
-COCOSIM can thus drive both Simulink-based (e.g.,
+In the elicitation loop - Step 0 - the user writes and refines requirements in FRETISH based on the semantic explanations and simulation capabilities supported by FRET.
+Once the user is satisfied with the requirement semantics, the FRETISH requirements are translated in Step 1 into pure Past-Time / Future-Time Metric LTL (pmLTL/fmLTL) formulas.
+In Step 2, data from the model under analysis is used to produce an architectural mapping between requirement propositions and Simulink signals.
+In Step 3, the pmLTL formulas and the architectural mapping are used to generate COCOSPEC monitors and traceability data.
+In Step 4, COCOSIM [8] imports the generated COCOSPEC monitors and traceability data, along with the Simulink model.
+COCOSIM then produces Simulink monitors, attaches them to the model, and produces Lustre